-- Unwanted sexual attention by a person who knows or ought reasonably to show that such attention is unwanted - Express or implied promise of reward for complying with sexually-oriented request - Sexually-oriented behavior or gender-based abusive and unwelcome conduct or comment that has the purpose or effect of creating an intimidating, hostile or offensive environment
+- Unwanted sexual attention by a person who knows or ought reasonably to show that such attention is unwanted - Express or implied promise of reward for complying with sexually-oriented request - Sexually-oriented behavior or gender-based abusive and unwelcome conduct or comment that has the purpose or effect of creating an intimidating, hostile or offensive environment - Making sexual jokes or other similarly offensive comments

-- Making sexual jokes or other similarly offensive comments - Posting or disseminating material, jokes, photographs, videos, or other material of sexual content.
+• Posting or disseminating material, jokes, photographs, videos, or other material of sexual content.

-While incidents of sexual harassment are often characterized by an imbalance of power in the workplace, this is not necessarily always the case, with a co-worker and even a manager sometimes being the recipient of workplace harassment.
+Both male and female employees can be recipients of sexual harassment, which can be perpetuated by members of the opposite sex as well as those of the same sex.
+While incidents or sexual harassment are often characterized by an imbalance of power in the workplace, this is not necessarily always the case, with a co-worker and even a manager sometimes being the recipient of workplace harassment.

-Workplace Harassment includes ethnocultural harassment, defined as;
+Workplace Harassment also includes ethnocultural harassment, defined as;